 How can I participate in #BlessedRamadan?
 Is there a cost?

-- Extend a sign of goodwill by ordering a sign and placing it on your lawn on May 5, the beginning of Ramadan.
+- Extend a sign of goodwill by ordering a sign and placing it on your lawn at the beginning of Ramadan.
 If you order your sign late, please feel free to join in when you can!

 - We suggest a donation of $25 for each sign, which includes the stand.
 Your donation covers the cost of your sign/stand and additional Blessed Ramadan program coordination costs.
 Anything more supports the WCC’s ministries working toward peace, justice and interfaith understanding.